 Excess sulfur will burn plants, kill soil micro-organisms and insects.
 High sulfur soils have a low pH making other nutrients on the soil exchange (like phosphorus, potassium, magnesium, calcium, and molybdenum) unavailable to plants.

-Boron is immobile within the plant, thus new growth will be affected first.
-Over all plant growth will be stunted with young leaves that are smaller than normal and often dark green, distorted or cupped, thick and brittle.
+Boron is immobile within the plant; thus new growth will be affected first.
+Overall plant growth will be stunted with young leaves that are smaller than normal and often dark green, distorted or cupped, thick and brittle.
 In flowering plants, flowers may abort or be misshapen.
 Many boron deficiency symptoms are specific to the particular plant grown.
 In some species (like roses) there is loss of apical dominance resulting in multiple branching.
 In pines the central leader dies.
-If you suspect a boron deficiency research the specific symptoms for your plant.
+If you suspect boron deficiency research the specific symptoms for your plant.